-Whenever possible, before receiving services outside the Wellmark service area, you should ask the provider if he or she participates with a Blue Cross and/or Blue Shield Plan in that state.
+Whenever possible, before receiving services outside the Wellmark service area, you should ask the provider if they participate with a Blue Cross and/or Blue Shield Plan in that state.
 To locate PPO Providers in any state, call 800-810-BLUE, or visit www.bcbs.com.
 Iowa and South Dakota comprise the Wellmark service area.